mboot-github/python-whois/README.md

  * added xn-- tlds for all known utf-8 domains we currently have
  * we can now add new domains on the fly or change them:  whois.mergeExternalDictWithRegex(aDictToOverride) see example testExtend.py

+2023-01-27: maarten_boot
+ * add autodetect via iana tld file (this has only tld's)

 ## Support
  * Python 3.x is supported.
  * Python 2.x IS NOT supported.